Your Ultimate Guide to Healthy Ears

 3. The vibrations are passed to the three small bones of the middle ear.

-4. The bones transmit them to the cochlea, which contains tubes filled with fluid.
+4. The bones transmit the vibrations to the cochlea, which contains tubes filled with fluid.
 Inside the tubes, tiny hair cells pick up the vibrations and convert them into nerve impulses.

 5. These impulses are delivered to the brain via the auditory nerve.